 2. Husqvarna 460 Rancher Gas Chainsaw

 - Vibration dampening system

 - More maintenance than an electric saw

 - Not the best choice for absolute beginners

 Giving the user an incredible torque amount to work with, this high RPM operation machine can be used in large properties as well as domestic settings.
 Though high-powered, this chainsaw weighs only 12.79 lb.
 I experienced very little fatigue while testing it.

 This gas-powered saw is best suited for application such as clearing fallen trees, breaking down wood, and pruning.
 If you’ve tried an electric equivalent, you will appreciate the extra power and heavier tasks you can handle with this model. husqvarna vs Stihl chainsaw

 When operating at its peak, the machine’s 60 cc engine attaints 3.62 HP, enough to power through the most wood.
 The 2-engine cycle mixes the engine lubricant with the fuel, further increasing the power output.
 For the best results, use Husqvarna engine oils. husqvarna vs Stihl chainsaw

 The chainsaw’s commendable 3.4 Nm torque gave me an easy time with heavy-duty and hardwoods.
 The 24” bar length makes for even greater performance.
 With this high torque, cutting speed is kept consistently high, powering the 84 individual links through any wood.

-Good cutting speed and power combined with impeccable balance makes this saw extremely easy to handle when cutting through thick wood.
+Good cutting speed and power combined with impeccable balance makes this saw extremely easy to handle when cutting through the thick wood.
 The machine’s vibration dampening system completely eliminates violent impacts.